What CPA Exam to Take First and Why

 The CPA exam is one of the most difficult exams to pass, so it pays to develop a test-taking strategy to give yourself the best possible chances of passing each section of the exam.
 It’s important to note that once you pass an exam section, the clock starts ticking.
 You must pass the remaining exam sections within eighteen months or you will lose credit for the first exam section you already passed.

 Ultimately, it’s up to each individual student to determine which section to start with.
-Once you develop a testing plan, it’s crucial to develop a study strategy in order to have the best possible chance of passing each section of the exam within the allotted eighteen month window.
+Once you develop a testing plan, it’s crucial to develop a study strategy in order to have the best possible chance of passing each section of the exam within the allotted eighteen-month window.
 Don’t forget to factor in the testing windows and blackout months.
-The testing windows are the first 2 months in each quarter.
-The blackout dates are the 3rd month in each quarter.
+The testing windows are the first two months in each quarter.
+The blackout dates are the third month in each quarter.
 Once you pass an exam section, you will only have six other testing windows in which to pass the remaining three sections.